keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 >
 > You each find yourselves in a place of your own comfort, with a letter that had just arrived in the mail.
 Odd - considering the state of the city means that even the mail companies are avoiding entering.

+#### Opening Scene
+Open with all three of the people sitting in a fast food place,

 #### Jessie
 Scene description.